HITEC City: Cyber Pearl (an Ascendas IT park)

+Global capability center

+As of 2025, there are 875 Global capability centers in Bengaluru, compared to around 360 GCCs in Hyderabad, although recent trend shows that Hyderabad is attracting more GCCs set up in India.

 Facebook, Hyderabad

 Facebook has had an office in Cyberabad since 2010.
 It was the fourth Facebook office worldwide.

 Amazon Global Campus

 Amazon first started operations in India in 2004 from Hyderabad.
 Global e-commerce giant amazon inaugurates its first owned and world’s largest campus building in 2019 at Hyderabad that spread across 9.5 acres which can house for more than 15,000 employees, becoming third of Amazon’s total India employee base across six offices.
 This is Amazon’s single largest building in the anywhere worldwide in terms of total built-up area and the campus will spread out with spanning over 68 acres.